Code-Institute-Submissions/Project-Two/README.md

 ## Testing

-Testing is always an absolutely essential aspect of any project as without thorough testing, you look yourself and your project wide open for mistakes, user complaints and a lack of appreciation for your hard work.
+Testing is always an absolutely essential aspect of any project as without thorough testing, you leave yourself and your project wide open for mistakes, user complaints and a lack of appreciation for your hard work.

 Naturally during the testing processes of my project, I met several little bugs along the way which needed to be resolved before carrying on.
 I believe a developer can never be too careful when testing for errors as a deployed website full of errors can be disastrous.
 Due to this reason I ensured I spent enough time finding and fixing errors before any of my code was even considered for deployment.